towa-digital/gebrueder-weiss-woocommerce/docs/development.md

 The documentation is done via [docsify](https://docsify.js.org/).
 To run it locally you have to install it first with `npm install`
 Then you can run it with `npx docsify serve docs` from the root of the plugin.

+## Create Installable Package
+To create an installable Package to be installed via regular wordpress upload process a composer script was created.
+Read more about it [here](./createInstallable.md)